This company combines impressive quality with a generous valuation: Canada Goose Holdings Inc. (GOOS) - The Dwinnex

-In the latest session, Canada Goose Holdings Inc. (NYSE: GOOS) closed at $22.19 down -0.36% from its previous closing price of $22.27.
-In other words, the price has decreased by -$0.08 from its previous closing price.
-On the day, 2881072 shares were traded.
-GOOS stock price reached its highest trading level at $22.95 during the session, while it also had its lowest trading level at $21.74.
+As of close of business last night, Canada Goose Holdings Inc.’s stock clocked out at $24.19, up 4.85% from its previous closing price of $23.07.
+In other words, the price has increased by $+1.12 from its previous closing price.
+On the day, 2999049 shares were traded.
+GOOS stock price reached its highest trading level at $24.24 during the session, while it also had its lowest trading level at $23.12.

 Sponsored